ebuilderCCO/DDC-SDK-Public/ios/README.md

 An alternative  is to trigger DDC based on location updates.
 This, however, requires the host application to **already have a legitimate reason** (use case) to subscribe to location updates from iOS.

-> Putting the DDC in the system-callback (e.g: `didUpdateToLocation`) event directly (e.g.: `didUpdateToLocation` ->`DDC`) ensures separation of concerns and eliminates any risk of impacting other features, and vice versa.
+Putting the DDC in the system-callback (e.g: `didUpdateToLocation`) event directly (e.g.: `didUpdateToLocation` ->`DDC`) ensures separation of concerns and eliminates any risk of impacting other features, and vice versa.
+An example (Objective-C):

-Example of this in Objective-C:

 ```objective-c
 - (void)locationManager:(CLLocationManager * )manager didUpdateToLocation:(CLLocation * )newLocation fromLocation:(CLLocation * )oldLocation {